 Our experience?
 We encountered 3 instances during our 11 days where we had to drive in the snow.

 The first was after we’d had overnight snowfalls.
-It was only inches deep, but even on a relatively small incline we found the car skidding under brakes at low speed (we didn’t have snow tyres).
+It was only inches deep, but even on a relatively small incline we found the car skidding under brakes at low speed (we didn’t have winter tyres).
 Then, trying to get back up that same hill took us half a dozen attempts due to our inexperience (to our immense frustration, as the locals were obviously having no troubles whatsoever!).

 The second and third were over the next two days where we needed to drive through falling snow at dusk.
 This was quite the eye-opener, teaching us to stay away from the hard shoulders where there is deep snow that you may not escape, to reduce speed, and to watch out for the hypnotic nature of the snow in your headlights.